Being a girl comes with some pretty great perks… high heels, lipstick, lingerie, and let’s not forget – BRAS!

 One of the dreaded side effects of wearing a bra is back bulge.
 This is especially common if you carry extra weight in your upper body.
-Here are 3 tips for beating back bulge:
+Here are 3 tips for minimizing back bulge:

 - Wear a larger band size.
 A band that’s too tight will cause bulging, so go up a size.
 For example, from a size 42 to a size 44 band.